 - Celebrate cultural diversity and cultural expression as a positive social value; and

-- Participate in regional, national, and global dialogue toward these ends.
+- Participate in local and national theater projects of high aesthetic value toward these ends.

 The Work – Grounded in Central Appalachia